-A Careers 2.0 profile is the ultimate programmer portfolio.
+A Stack Overflow Careers profile is the ultimate programmer portfolio.
 It includes traditional CV stuff (education and experience), but also includes your favourite answers from Stack Overflow, and links to other examples of your work, such as blog posts and Open Source.

 If you are active in open source, that might help, too.

 There is no charge to programmers wanting a profile.
 The system is entirely paid for by employers.